Samwakelam/contentful-test/README.md

 I have also utilised the getLocales function on contentful API to get the set up list of locals.
 I want to create a dropdown that can show the different locales data.

+### 5. Setting up the Contenful app sdk.

+The contentful `app-SDK` works in tandem with the `react-apps-toolkit` and the `contentful-management` api.
+React apps toolkit automatically makes the Contentful App SDK available to any child components using React Context. `useSDK` returns an instance of the Contentful App SDK.

+Contenful appSDK provides locations for the contentful app space.
+I have set up a basic `Home` and `Page` where these pages are hosted under the Home tab and apps space respectively.

+**Issues:**

+- Typescript errors on the KnownSDK type pre-determined by the create-contentful-app.
+I have had to //@ts-ignore.

+### 6. Creating an App